Searching for Electromagnetic Counterpart Candidates to GW231123: Data and Searching Method

 \subsection{GW data and AGN flares}

 The event GW231123 was observed by both the Advanced LIGO Hanford and Livingston detectors on 2023 November 23 at 13:54:30 UTC, with a signal-to-noise ratio of approximately 20 \citep{theligoscientificcollaborationGW231123BinaryBlack2025}.
 Some of its key properties are presented in Table~\ref{tab:gwdata}.
 The $90\%$ confidence area spans about 400-1000 $\mathrm{deg}^2$, while the inferred luminosity distance is estimated to range from several hundred to several thousand Mpc, depending on the waveform model employed.
-The significant disagreement between models, illustrated in Figure~\ref{fig:GW-skymap}, may arise from the uncertainties in the current signal models at high spins.
+The significant disagreement between models, illustrated in Figure~\ref{fig:GW-skymap} and Figure~\ref{fig:dL}, likely reflects systematic waveform uncertainties.
+In particular, all models show strong support for component spins exceeding 0.8, while current precessing signal models are not calibrated against numerical relativity simulations in this high-spin regime.
+This limitation may contribute to the observed differences in the inferred posteriors \citep{theligoscientificcollaborationGW231123BinaryBlack2025}.

 To search for a potential counterpart to GW231123 among AGNs, we employ the AGN Flare Coarse Catalog (AGNFCC) from \citet{heSystematicSearchAGN2025}.
 This catalog, constructed from a systematic search for AGN flares based on ZTF Data Release 23, provides a comprehensive list of AGN flares up to 2024 October 31\footnote{\url{https://github.com/Lyle0831/AGN-Flares}}.
 It contains the source positions, redshifts (when available), and fitted peak times of the flares.
 For sources without redshifts, we supplement the catalog with photometric redshifts from Pan-STARRS1\citep{beckPS1STRMNeuralNetwork2021} when available.
-All flares whose peak times occur after the GW231123 trigger are marked as gray points in Figure~\ref{fig:GW-skymap}.